beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 ## Overview

-Say goodbye to web servers, web frameworks, routers, and tons of config – and say hello to **Begin HTTP Functions**.
+Say goodbye to web servers, web frameworks, routers, and tons of config – and say hello to **Begin HTTP functions**.

-This doc assumes familiarity with the basics of [how Begin HTTP Functions are provisioned](/en/http-functions/provisioning).
+This doc assumes familiarity with the basics of [how Begin HTTP functions are provisioned](/en/http-functions/provisioning).

 ## Getting started